Harofry/Mysql---banco-de-dados/README.md

 # Mysql-banco-de-dados

-Repo to learn about SQL using the MySQL freatures.
+Repo to learn about SQL using the MySQL features.